 - Operating system versions-Windows 2008 R2, 2012, and 2012 R2 are the only supported versions of clustered Hyper-V servers.
-Windows 2008 R1 is not supported for clustering. - Networking-The following networking requirements apply to your cluster. - You must have TCP/IP connections between nodes. - Multiple networks are recommended to isolate public and private traffic. - The private network should be a unique subnet so that Double-Take will not attempt to use an unreachable private network. - Your network can contain direct LAN connections or VLAN technology. - For Windows 2003, the cluster nodes must be on the same logical IP subnet. - For Windows 2003, the maximum round trip latency between nodes should be no more than 1⁄2 second. - Domain-The cluster nodes must be members of the same domain. - DNS-Forward and reverse lookups must be implemented on the primary DNS server for the cluster name and individual nodes. - Double-Take disk queue-Ensure that the disk queue is not on a Physical Disk resource. - Volumes-The source and target should have identical drive mappings. - Licensing-Each node in the cluster must have a valid Double-Take Availability license key. - Resource registration-In some cases, the Double-Take cluster resources may not be registered automatically when Double-Take is installed.
+Windows 2008 R1 is not supported for clustering. - Networking-The following networking requirements apply to your cluster. - You must have TCP/IP connections between nodes. - Multiple networks are recommended to isolate public and private traffic. - The private network should be a unique subnet so that Double-Take will not attempt to use an unreachable private network. - Your network can contain direct LAN connections or VLAN technology. - For Windows 2003, the cluster nodes must be on the same logical IP subnet. - For Windows 2003, the maximum round trip latency between nodes should be no more than 1⁄2 second. - Domain-The cluster nodes must be members of the same domain. - DNS-Forward and reverse lookups must be implemented on the primary DNS server for the cluster name and individual nodes. - Double-Take disk queue-Ensure that the disk queue is not on a Physical Disk resource. - Volumes-The source and target should have identical drive mappings. - Owning nodes-In a cluster configuration, if you add a possible owning node to the protected network name after a job has started, you must stop and restart the job.
+If you do not, the records for the new node will not be locked.
+This could cause problems with DNS records if the source cluster nodes are rebooted or the resources are otherwise cycled on the new owning node. - Licensing-Each node in the cluster must have a valid Double-Take Availability license key. - Resource registration-In some cases, the Double-Take cluster resources may not be registered automatically when Double-Take is installed.
 You can manually register the resources by running DTResUtility.exe, which is installed in the \Windows\Cluster directory. - Third-party storage-Third-party storage resources are not supported. - Upgrades-If you are using a cluster configuration, you cannot upgrade.
 You must delete the existing job, upgrade all of your nodes, and then re-create the job. - Snapshots-Double-Take uses the Microsoft Volume Shadow Copy service (VSS) for snapshot capabilities.
 You can take and failover to Double-Take snapshots using an agentless Hyper-V job.
 To use this functionality, your servers must meet the following requirements. - Snapshot location-Snapshots are taken at the volume level and stored on the target, so be sure that you have enough space on your target for snapshots. - Double-Take installation location-In order to enable Double-Take snapshots, Double-Take must be installed on the system drive.
-If Double-Take is not installed on the system drive, snapshots will be disabled when enabling protection. - Snapshot limitations-Sometimes taking a snapshot may not be possible.
+If Double-Take is not installed on the system drive, snapshots will be disabled when enabling protection. - Server IP address-If you have specified an IP address as the source server name, but that IP address is not the server's primary IP address, you will have issues with snapshot functionality.
+If you need to use snapshots, use the source's primary IP address or its name.

+Snapshot limitations-Sometimes taking a snapshot may not be possible.
 For example, there may not be enough disk space to create and store the snapshot, or maybe the target is too low on memory.
 If a snapshot fails, an Event message and a Double-Take log message are both created and logged.